Last Updated on January 1, 2026

 Photo Credit: Research Gate

 Unreinforced Masonry Walls (URM) are walls in a building that are made of brick, stone, or other masonry materials but do not have additional reinforcement, such as steel bars or additional layers of concrete.
 These types of walls are commonly found in older buildings, particularly those constructed before the mid-20th century.
 They are considered to be particularly vulnerable to damage during earthquakes due to their lack of reinforcement and can cause significant damage to the building and its occupants.
+For a broader overview of structural systems, see this guide on masonry wall types.

 Typically built before 1945, unreinforced brick buildings (URMs) are old brick buildings composed of bricks.
 As these buildings were not built according to modern building codes, they are much more likely to be damaged or collapse during an earthquake.
 The walls and floors of URMs are typically constructed of brick and the roofs and floors are made from wood.
 The header courses on URM construction are telltale signs.
+Property owners evaluating older structures often also explore general seismic earthquake retrofit options for added safety.

 Unreinforced masonry (URM) buildings, also known as brick buildings, are not considered safe in an earthquake.
 URM buildings are constructed with brick walls that are not reinforced with steel or other materials to increase their structural strength.
 This makes them highly vulnerable to collapse during an earthquake.